nicolegoebel/PracticalMachineLearning/README.md

 Coursework for the Cousera Data Scuence signature track

 I was not sure which link to provide for this assignment, so I added three.
-The first one definitely works!
+The first one definitely works, and simply uses the second link at the following website (http://htmlpreview.github.io)!

 http://htmlpreview.github.io/?https://github.com/nicolegoebel/PracticalMachineLearning/blob/master/CourseProject_PredictingCorrectBarbellLift_Final.html